March 24, 2021

-Protocols will include asking families to provide proof of a camper’s negative RT-PCR test result within a few days of arrival; testing of campers upon their arrival at camp and then again within the first week of camp.
-Cleaning and sanitizing procedures will be amped up; “public” restrooms around camp, such as in the Mess Hall, will be closed or use will be restricted; and extra time will be allowed for campers to wash their hands at their cabins and designated hand-washing stations before and after activities and meals.
-We will adhere to some measure of cohorting and social distancing for a period of time once at camp.
+In general, cleaning and sanitizing procedures will be amped up; “public” restrooms around camp, such as in the Mess Hall, will be closed or use will be restricted; and extra time will be allowed for campers to wash their hands at their cabins and designated hand-washing stations before and after activities and meals.

-Will my camper have to wear a mask?
+It sounds like my camper will need to wear a mask, right?

 Yes, sometimes.
-Masks will not be required when campers are in their cabins or at a cabin-only outdoor activity (or an indoor activity at which there are no non-cabin staff.)
-Wearing masks when interacting with those not in our cabin or cohort will allow us to move more freely in activities and during less structured time, to sing and cheer outside, and to socialize in general.
+Masks will not be required when campers are in their cabins with their “family,” at a cabin-only outdoor activity, or during water activities.
+Wearing masks during the first five days of camp, when carefully interacting with those not in our cabin or cohort, will allow us to move more freely in activities and to socialize in general.

 My camper is very attracted to Walden’s camper-choice activity program.
 Will those choices be available this summer?

-Our goal is to create the least-restrictive environment while still maintaining a safe bubble for our camp community.
+Our goal is to provide campers choice while still maintaining a safe bubble for our camp community.
 Our leadership team and medical staff will be making real-time decisions about how “open” camp can be based on the success of our preventative measures, as well as numerous other factors.

 What if you ARE forced to close due to covid-19, by government or some other force majeure?
 Will I get my money back?